Jenbai22/ripe-tomatoes/journals/leo_galvan.md

 Today, I worked on:

 1. Today we cont team coding and we cleared up a lot of the front end functions.
 We got the detail page mostly working, the search bar up and running, and now we have to start to fix a few cosmetic issues for those pages.

+## Jan 13

+Today, I worked on:

+1. Today we cont with team coding and we fixed a lot of minor issues we had.
+We had issues yesterday with adding a review and today we got that working.
+A user can search for a movie and leave a review on the detail page.